|

 can often look completely different from the chart view.

-Whatever the reason your plan should contain information on alternative
+Whatever the reason, your Passage Planning should include information on alternative

 ports